amihailevi81/spring-petclinic/readme.md

 ---

-## Pull the image and make it a running container
+## Pull the image from Artifactory and running container

  pull the image from m Artifactory repo and run it.